top of page

 Q: Can I use Medicare and a DMPO at the same time?

 A: Yes, in certain situations this is allowed by Medicare.
-If your care has been deemed as wellness or maintenance care Medicare does not cover the treatment and you are allowed to sign up for a discounted rate through a discount medical plan (DMPO.)
-Another instance it is appropriate to use a DMPO with Medicare insurance is when the patient receives therapy or modality treatment along with the adjustment (electric muscle stimulation, therapeutic exercises, and so on) while not having a secondary insurance.
-A patient can not receive a discounted rate on this part of the treatment even though Medicare doesn't cover it unless they sign up for a DMPO.
-A supplemental insurance is not a secondary insurance, so it is still appropriate to use a DMPO with Medicare and a supplemental insurance.
+While the adjustment portion of the visit is always set at the Medicare allowable amount (whether it is active or wellness care.)
+It is appropriate to use a DMPO with Medicare insurance is when the patient receives an exam, an x-ray, therapy or modality treatment along with the adjustment (electric muscle stimulation, therapeutic exercises, and so on.)
+When there is no secondary insurance a patient can not receive a discounted rate on this part of the treatment even though Medicare doesn't cover it unless they sign up for a DMPO.
+A supplemental insurance is not a secondary insurance (most patients only have a supplemental insurance), so it is still appropriate to use a DMPO with Medicare and a supplemental insurance.

 Q: Can I use my health savings account to pay for the health care I receive while using my ECS membership?